GSA/DataBeam/readme.md

 Installation
 -----

+1. Copy `config.sample.php` to `config.php` and edit:
+    a.
+Your settings for <a href="https://github.com/settings/applications/new">GitHub authentication</a>
-1. Copy `config.sample.php` to `config.php` and edit with your settings for github authentication and the path to where you want to store your SQLite files
+    b.
+The path to where you want to store your SQLite files
-2. Import the SQL database found in /sql/restdb.sql into your local database
+2. Import the SQL database found in /sql/restdb.sql into your local database,
+    a.
+Example: `mysql -u root -p restdb < restdb.sql`
 3. Copy `database.sample.php` to `database.php` and edit with your local database settings